ramp-eu/FIREFIT/gcn/docs/getting-started.md

 cgn - 2021-03-31 16:05:04,651 - [INFO] - [MQTT]: Connected to broker.
 ```

-Analyzing the presented content, it is possible to understand that all the elements that comprise GCN are sequentially configured.
+Analyzing the presented content, it is possible to understand that all the elements that comprise [GCN](../) are sequentially configured.
 The most important note to take from this log record is the `DEBUG CONNECT` and `DEBUG INITIALIZE` that were previously defined in the `camera.py` file for the `connect` and `initialize` functions respectively.
 This proves that the code defined for the example is executed successfully for these functions, simulating a connection to a camera and initialization of its intrinsic parameters.

+## Issue a capture command to the camera through Orion

-Considering the interaction between [Orion](https://fiware-orion.readthedocs.io/en/master/) and [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html), as [explained with detail in Fiware documentation](https://fiware-tutorials.readthedocs.io/en/latest/iot-agent-json/index.html#enabling-context-broker-commands), a capture command will now be issued to the camera through [Orion](https://fiware-orion.readthedocs.io/en/master/) using a HTTP request:
+Considering the interaction between [Orion](https://fiware-orion.readthedocs.io/en/master/) and [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html), as explained with detail in [FIWARE documentation](https://fiware-tutorials.readthedocs.io/en/latest/iot-agent-json/index.html#enabling-context-broker-commands), a capture command will now be issued to the camera through [Orion](https://fiware-orion.readthedocs.io/en/master/) using a HTTP request:

 ```http
 ### Issue a capture command to the camera through Orion